alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * Junit
 * EasyMock

 The first one is a platform that help a java developer to create tests and run in a JVM.
 The second is a library that help you to isolate the test creating mocks for you.
-In the next sections, you will see the concepts and how to use theses libraries in development proccess and in the end, you will find the full example of a project with theses libraries in a github repository.
+In the next sessions, you will learn how to use theses libraries in development proccess.
+In the end, you will find the full example of a project with theses libraries in a github repository.
 ### Project example

 So, let define some project to exemplify the use of the java test libraries.
 This project is simple, it generates a PDF certificate to participants of an event.
 So, there are two features in this project: